sini6a/phnx/firmware/readme.md

 ## Compilation

-Compile the keyboard firmware using the default keymap.
+Compile the keyboard firmware using the default or via keymap.
 You can do this using either the `make` command or the QMK client for Linux.

 ### Using Make